mojaloop/contrib-rancher-scaler-tool/readme.md

 - `kubectx` and `kubetail`
 - A valid `rancher-scaler.config.js` file (see [The Config File](#The-Config-File))

-### Environment Variables
+###  1.1. <a name='EnvironmentVariables'></a>Environment Variables

-Rancher-Scaler requires the following environments
+Rancher-Scaler requires the following environment variables to be set.

 | Name | Description | Default | Required | Format |
 |---|---|---|---|---|